Ahmad-Zaky/folio_okapi_local_environment/README.md

 * A useful tip in case some modules fail, you can navigate to that module and manually pull from remote repo the latest changes and rebuild the module.
 * before starting okapi the allocated ports will be freed from the host machine for example if the allocated ports START_PORT=9031 to END_PORT=9199
 * There is a specific case when you change db configs for mod-users while you using mod-authtoken there will be an issue as the login attempt will fails, so modules like mod-authtoken, mod-login, and mod-users should share the same db configs.
-* TODO: we need to validate input arguments stop with error if not recognized argument has been provided.
-* TODO: try to make parameters more professional with --help command to describe all working parameters.
-* TODO: in database `db_cmd_defaults()` method we want to offload some of the env vars to be configured from `configuration.json` file.
-* TODO: in update installed module status, we want to opt out the query to be configured from configuration.json
-* TODO: while starting we start stopping all ports with a specific range starts from `9130` we may make the stop optional either stop or fail.
-* TODO: we need to emphasize that removing mod-authtoken, and `mod-permissions` are now implemented directly with Database query because any new version comes prevents from removing the old enabled version and if there are new ways to do it.
-* TODO: explain all unused methods as most of them were functioning in the past.
-* TODO: update folio aliases and add dump from remote db as command option.
-* TODO: update aliases for folio bash commands with new existing aliases.
-* TODO: list some sample of group of modules work together ex fot work with mod-circulation you need to some other modules to be enabled as well.
-* TODO: explain how to use empty required array in ModuleDescriptor.json file.
-* TODO: try to use tags as versioning for your repo in the future if it gains attention
-* TODO: try to add feature to get all module dependencies (other modules) try to use the okapi.json which is populated with each release.
-* TODO: the configuration `EMPTY_REQUIRES_ARRAY_IN_MODULE_DESCRIPTOR` could be applied on each module independently instead of a general configuration on all modules.
-* TODO: if I run folio without `start` or `restart` command and the okapi instance is already up and running the problem with old enabled `mod-authtoken` and `mod-permissions` will not be solved as the cache prevents reading the new db updates so you need to invalidate the cache or restarting okapi forcefully.
-* TODO: we need a way to pass environment variables to okapi while start/restart in both ways running in the host machine or in a docker container. [read more](https://medium.com/@manishbansal8843/environment-variables-vs-system-properties-or-vm-arguments-vs-program-arguments-or-command-line-1aefce7e722c)
-* TODO: some new user creation information like `patron group`, and `address type`.
-* TODO: if pom.xml version is different from `target/ModuleDescriptor.json` we should rebuild the project.
-* TODO: Review all configuration keys and explain them if they are not.
-* TODO: do not free all ports at once at the beginning instead free it before each use
-* TODO: in `database.sh` file we can enhance logging as it uses primitive echo "..." approach.
-* TODO: in `database.sh` file if we run `folio db staging import` or without staging the sql file may contain casts that are not present in the local db so you need to add them manually.
-* TODO: in `modules.json` in the `okapi` object we need a key to add custom java options.
-* TODO: in `modules.json` in the `okapi` object we want the env key value option like in the other modules.
-* TOOD: we need to only import schemas option so we do not need to drop the whole db and recreate it again.
-* TODO: user permissions should be handled properly as new modules have new permissions, these new permissions should be granted to the logged in user.
-* TODO: while creating new db on importing a db sql file consider crate Database Objects as it should be like casts and extensions like (btree_gin, pg_trgm, pgcrypto, unaccent, uuid-ossp)
-* TODO: in env json array objects its better to use `key` value as the key of environment variable instead of `name`.
-    - From
-    ```json
-    {
-        "name": "OTEL_SERVICE_NAME",
-        "value": "mod-authtoken-ot"
-    }
-    ```

-    - To
-    ```json
-    {
-        "key": "OTEL_SERVICE_NAME",
-        "value": "mod-authtoken-ot"
-    }
-    ```
-* TODO: for the README.md file could we show it in a github pages site.
-* TODO: we want a command to init the script to run like import aliases and rename _template files.
-* TODO: configure wait time after running okapi before continue the script in `start_okapi()` method
-* TODO: add create db command for folio db commands.
-* TODO: consider add this manual creation script for `okapi_modules` database to the docs
-    ```sql
-    CREATE USER folio_admin  WITH PASSWORD 'folio_admin';
-    CREATE DATABASE okapi_modules OWNER folio_admin;
-    GRANT ALL PRIVILEGES ON DATABASE okapi_modules TO folio_admin;
-    ```
-* TODO: default github repo move to configuration.
-* TODO: default build command move to configuration.
-* TODO: move to login with expiry approach
-* TODO: add install.sh to auto configure the starting steps.
-* TODO: write notice for postgres docker compose service that if the user already has the service on his machine, that he should has the databases okapi_modules and okapi_modules_staging created.

 > Modules json keys explained: